bryn-g/twitter-minions/README.md

 If the ```--update``` option is used then user objects will be retrieved for all users in the ```followers``` table of the database and all fields except ```user_id``` and ```user_time_found``` updated per record.
 This means the database will have an updated data record for a follower as of the last time the script was run.

 The first time the script is run for a user it will need to do a full update to populate the database.
-This can be very slow and may require many lengthy pauses whilst the twitter api rate limits reset.
+This can be very slow and may require many lengthy pauses whilst the twitter api rate limits reset, depending on the number of user followers.

-After the initial run the he default id only processing is available that only requests user objects for new followers.
-In this case the follower database records will not reflect recent changes that have occurred since the last ```update```.
+After the first run the default is follower id only processing.
+This identifies changes in followers but only requests user objects and inserts data for any new followers found rather than updating all records.
 ```ruby
 end.
 ```